David R. Wortendyke; Neal B. Seitz; Kenneth P. Spies; Edwin L. Crow; D. S. Grubb

 Results of the experiment will be useful in three ways.
 First, the prototype performance measurement system developed in this experiment will facilitate future implementations of the measurement standard.
 Second, the experience of implementing the measurement standard identified a number of ways in which that standard could be improved.
 These improvements will be incorporated in a future revision.
 Finally, the user-oriented performance values measured in this experiment will assist communication system planners in relating end-to-end performance objectives to the performance of subsystems.

-Keywords: Data communications; ARPANET; computer networks; end user; federal standard; performance measurement; American National Standards
+Keywords: data communications; Federal standards; ARPANET; computer networks; end user; performance measurement; American National Standards

 To request a reprint of this report, contact: